KiandaBPM/docs/content/docs/platform/document-generation/excel workbook add-in.md

 You can **generate excel workbooks** within Kianda processes and **populate** the workbooks with **data captured** within each process instance.
 This could be useful, for example, when working with a lot of table data within Kianda.
 The add-in will **automatically** populate excel cells with the data from a table within your process.
 Each time value changes inside of a table, those values will be reflected in the Excel workbook every time you generate a new workbook.

+## Before you get started

+In advance of creating a template, you need to install Kianda add-in for word.
+Go to [Installing Kianda add-in for Word or Excel](/docs/platform/document-generation/#installing-kianda-add-in-to-word-or-excel) and follow the steps of instalation.
+You also need to create an template outline before starting, to learn more about what a template outline is go to [template outline](/docs/platform/document-generation/#heading).

 ### Using the Kianda Add-in for Excel

 1. On the right-hand side of the Home tab, click on the **Kianda Add-in**.